 Password Expiration schedules the expiry of passwords to enforce regular password updates.
 When this feature is applied and a password becomes expired, an expired password prompt displays at login.

-See also "Password Policy Implementation Rules" on the next page
+See also "Password Policy Implementation Rules" below

 Note: The Password Expiration policy affects local passwords only and does not apply to remote authentication modes.

 To set the password expiration interval: